Empowering Administrative Professionals

 - What if you looked in the mirror to find that the difficult person was you?
 Would you see things with a different perspective?

 Interested in learning more strategies, tips, phrases, and ideas about dealing with difficult people and conversations?
-Join me in Carmel on March 2-3 for the upcoming Admin Retreat all about maneuvering and interpreting difficult conversations.
-You can find more details here.
+Please contact me.
+I also hope you were able to join us in Carmel on March 2-3 for the Admin Retreat all about maneuvering and interpreting difficult conversations.
+You can find more details from the retreat here.